File to QR Code: Share Any File with a Single Scan

 What File Types Can You Turn Into a QR Code?

 QRKIT supports every major file format.
-Whether you need to convert a PDF file to a QR code, share an Excel spreadsheet, or distribute a ZIP archive, the process is the same — upload your file and generate a scannable code.
+Whether you need to convert a PDF file to a QR code, share an Excel spreadsheet, or distribute an image or a video, the process is the same — upload your file and generate a scannable code.
 Each format is optimized for mobile viewing, following the ISO/IEC 18004 QR code standard for maximum scan reliability.

 | File Type | Extensions | Max Size* | Best For | Guide |